Contents

 Heat Loss in Cold Seasons.

 With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
-If you occasionally tidy your windows, you’ll need to clean the skylight more often.
-Plus, installing the roof is the only way to clean up the beyond a skylight.
+If you infrequently tidy your windows, you’ll need to clean up the skylight more frequently.
+Plus, mounting the roof is the only method to clean the outside of a skylight.

-The last cost per skylight depends on the size of the window, any surfaces to assist shut out UV rays or improve energy effectiveness, and other modifications to fit the style and requirements of your house.
+The last cost per skylight depends on the size of the window, any surfaces to help shut out UV rays or improve energy effectiveness, and other modifications to fit the design and needs of your home.

 16-by-16 inches$ 150– $600.